Hornbill-Docs/servicemanager-config/servicemanager-config/assets/new-assets-mode-infokit.md

 1. Navigate to **Configuration > Service Manager > Application Settings**.
 1. Enable the **Include Advanced Settings** checkbox.
 1. Locate **guest.app.experimental.enableAssetManagementPreview** in the list.
-Set this value to true to enable the preview for Asset Managers only.
+Set this value to true to enable the preview for Asset Management Admins only.
 With only this setting enabled, they will be able to revert to the current mode manually.
 1. Locate **guest.app.experimental.enableNewAssetManagementUIForAssetUsers** in the list.
 You can set this value to true to enable the new mode for all asset users.
 If you choose to enable this setting, asset admins will not be able to manually revert back to the current assets mode from the Service Manager application.
 To allow that, you must disable this setting.

 ## Support and guidance